richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAssetInventory.md

 -----

-### Exercise 1: Generate SQL sample data
+### Exercise 1: Generate Sample
-In this exercise, we will LOREM IPSUM.
+In this exercise, we will generate and catalog SQL sample data.

   * Generate 2,100 random tables to scan with Purview